 - Start it.

 - Complete it at your own pace.
-It takes 8 to 10 hours to complete.
+It takes 6 to 8 hours to complete.
 We recommend you spend 30 to 60 minutes per training session.

 - After you complete the course, take the SubAssessment test.
-You have four attempts to get an 85 or higher.
-You will take the SubAssessment online and receive a score.
+You have four attempts to get your best score.
+Most districts require an 85% or higher unless otherwise specified by your district.
+You will take the SubAssessment online and then receive a score.

 - After you pass, you will earn your SubDiploma.